This is an independent service. NYSERB is not affiliated with New York State, NYSERDA, or any government agency. Learn more

 NY-Sun is the state's main upfront solar incentive.
 NYSERDA runs it.
 The program covers residential rooftop and ground-mounted installs, community solar subscriptions, small businesses, multifamily buildings, and municipalities.

-There's no single flat-rate figure because the incentive amount is location-specific.
-Which utility serves your address, which Megawatt Block your project falls into, and how much capacity remains in that block all affect what you'll actually get.
-NYSERDA's incentive calculator takes your address and tells you what's on the table.
-The NYSERDA Contractors Dashboard is where installers and homeowners can check current block rates.
+There is no single flat-rate figure because the incentive is location-specific.
+Which utility serves your address, which Megawatt Block your project falls into, and how much capacity remains in that block all affect what you actually receive.
+NYSERDA's incentive calculator takes your address and returns the current number.
+The NYSERDA Contractors Dashboard is where installers and homeowners check live block status.

 Who qualifies